woodrush/lambdalisp/README.md

 - new, defclass, defmethod, `.`, field rewriting by setf, class inheritance

 ## Supported Interpreters
+Since LambdaLisp is written in lambda calculus, it requires a lambda calculus interpreter for it to be run.
+When run on a lambda calculus interpreter that runs on a terminal, LambdaLisp provides a REPL for interactively defining and evaluating lambda terms, or can be used to load and run an interactive LambdaLisp program from a file.

+LambdaLisp currently runs on 3 lambda-calculus-based languages:
+Binary Lambda Calculus (BLC), Universal Lambda, and Lazy K.
+Lazy K is a language based on the [SKI combinator calculus](https://en.wikipedia.org/wiki/SKI_combinator_calculus) which is equivalent to lambda calculus, where lambda terms and SKI terms have a [consistent method](https://en.wikipedia.org/wiki/Combinatory_logic#Completeness_of_the_S-K_basis) of converting to and from each other.

+These 3 languages are supported by 5 interpreters:
+Blc, tromp, uni, clamb, and lazyk.
+Blc, tromp, uni are all interpreters for Binary Lambda Calculus and has the same I/O format.
+Here is a summary of the supported languages and interpreters:

 | Language               | Extension | Engine                  | Program Format               |
 |------------------------|-----------|-------------------------|------------------------------|